FHA Streamline Refinance Loan

 Pro: Easier Qualification

-Most of the time, you won't need a credit check or income verification when applying for a streamline refinance, which can make it easier to qualify if you've seen a cut in income or your credit score has fallen.
+In many cases, you won’t need a credit check or income verification when applying for a streamline refinance, which can make it easier to qualify if you’ve seen a cut in income or your credit score has fallen.

 You likely won’t need an appraisal either.
 This can be beneficial if your home has lost value and you don’t have much equity in the property.